 Amboseli National Park is in Kenya near the border of Tanzania.
 The park encompasses 151 square miles (392 sq km).
 It is part of the larger ecosystem that stretches across Kenya and Tanzania covering an area of 3,100 square miles (8,000 sq km).

 Mount Kilimanjaro, the rooftop of Africa, crowns this protected area.
 Amboseli National Park was formerly recognized as Masai Amboseli Game Reserve.
 It is situated in the Kailado County of southern Kenya.
 This national park protects two swamps and the plains from the foothill of Mount Kilimanjaro.

-Amboseli National parks is accompanied by an expanse of the skies stretching from horizon to horizon.
+The collective groups of habitats create an abundance of scenic landscapes that are all capped-off with views of Mount Kilimanjaro.
+Amboseli National park is accompanied by an expanse of the skies stretching from horizon to horizon.
 The nights are filled with amazing opportunities for star-gazing.